2021 Super Rugby Aotearoa season: Standings

+4 points to the winning team; 2 points to each team if neither team scores during extra time; 1 bonus point for a loss by seven points or fewer; 1 bonus point to any team scoring at least three tries more than the opposition;

 Round-by-round

 The table below shows the progression of all teams throughout the 2021 Super Rugby Aotearoa season.
 Each team's tournament points on the standings log is shown for each round, with the overall log position in brackets.